-S. No. Course code Title of the course Credits Ι MU233SL1/MU235SL1 SET/NET Algebra Essentials 1 2 MU234SL1/MU236SL1 Analysis and Forecasting > 1 i.
-Part I - Tamil, Part II - English, Part III - (Core Course/ Elective Course) Ratio of Internal and External= 25:75
+S. No. Course code Title of the course Credits Ι MU233SL1/MU235SL1 SET/NET Algebra Essentials 1 2 MU234SL1/MU236SL1 Analysis and Forecasting 1 i.
+Part I - Tamil, Part II - English, Part III - (Core Course/ Elective Course)

 Examination Pattern

 Each paper carries an internal component.
 There is a passing minimum for external component.
 A minimum of 40% in the external examination and an aggregate of 40% is required.